Difference Between Investment Banking and Private Equity

 We will dig deep and see in detail how these two different career paths ultimately impacted a lot of young professionals in a meaningful way.
 We will talk about industries, conceptual roles, what sort of cultures or lifestyles they offer, honorarium and various skill sets required to thrive in these paths.

-Most of the people who have little or no sense about this domain would equate the two as similar; but there is a significant difference.
+Most of the people who have little or no sense about this domain would equate the two as similar, but there is a significant difference.
 Firm A is a collected pool of investors who come together to invest in worthy businesses.
 How would they do it?
-They would use their personal funds, pension funds, collect money from insurance companies and wealthy individuals and will invest that lump-sum money in the businesses that they think would generate greater return on investments for them.
+They would use their personal funds, pension funds, collect money from insurance companies and wealthy individuals, and will invest that lump-sum money in the businesses that they think would generate a greater return on investments for them.

 As we already mentioned both of these things are different, let’s look at what tasks you need to perform if you need to be part of each of these pathways.